ska-telescope/ska-low-mccs-pasd/docs/src/user/smartbox.rst

 **Port Breaker Status**

-The number of port breakers tripped is reflected through the ``numberOfPortBreakersTripped`` attribute, this attribute can have thresholds configured as the other attributes above, by default it only has max alarm configured as such we go to ``HealthState.FAILED`` at a single port breaker tripped.
+The number of port breakers tripped is reflected through the ``numberOfPortBreakersTripped`` attribute.
+This attribute can have thresholds configured as the other attributes above and will contribute to the health state of the Smartbox accordingly.